hacksu/flutter-app-lesson/README.md

 drawer: Drawer()
 ```

 This is more of an actual thing.
 Drawer is another Widget that doesn't really have content, so we have to give it some.
-Generally, the child of a Drawer widget will be a ListView, and a ListView will have an array of children, meaning that it will display multiple child Widgets:
+Generally, the child of a Drawer widget will be a ListView.
+ListView widgets let you view lists.
+A ListView will have an array of children, meaning that it will display multiple child Widgets:

 ```dart
 drawer: Drawer(